How to Be Healthy for Life: 7 Steps to Great Health

 This is probably the most important of the 7 steps to health.
 Your body needs a wide range of nutrients each day in order to function properly.
 These include both macronutrients (proteins, carbohydrates, and good fats) and micronutrients (vitamins, minerals, phytonutrients, etc.).

-Proteins are obtained from meat, fish, eggs, milk, and cheese.
+Proteins are best obtained from meat, fish, eggs, milk, and cheese.
 Carbohydrates should be complex, e.g. whole grain products, potatoes, sweet potatoes, pumpkins, and squash.
 Refined carbohydrates such as white bread and sugary foods offer little nutritional value and are best avoided as far as possible.
-Good fats are obtained from oily fish, nuts, seeds, avocados, olive oil, coconut oil and butter (preferably from grass-fed cows).
+Good fats are obtained from oily fish, nuts, seeds, avocados, olive oil, coconut oil and butter (preferably from grass fed cows).

-Many of the vitamins and minerals you need will also be obtained from the above foods, but to ensure you get the full range of valuable antioxidants and phytonutrients in your diet, eat a good amount of vegetables and fruit daily.
+Many of the vitamins and minerals you need will also be obtained from the above foods, but to ensure you get the full range of micronutrients in your diet, eat a good amount of fruit and vegetables each day too.